By Ambition Institute

 4 March, 2020

-The Ambition Institute interviewed Tuesday Humby and published the article on their website in March.
+The Ambition Institute interviewed Tuesday Humby and published the article on its website in March.

-Future Leader alumni Tuesday Humby has led a school from ‘Special Measures’ to ‘Outstanding’ over the course of two years, been nominated for the Global Teacher Prize, and was recently appointed the National Director of Teaching and Training for Ormiston Academies Trust.
+Future Leader alumna Tuesday Humby has led a school from ‘special measures’ to ‘outstanding’ over the course of two years, been nominated for the Global Teacher Prize, and was recently appointed the National Director of Teaching and Training for Ormiston Academies Trust.
 Now, she walks us through her approach to school improvement – from raising pupil aspirations to helping her team to keep getting better.

-It was in her years co-directing a student production group at Ripon and York University (now York St. Jon University), where Tuesday got her initial taste for leading and problem-solving.
+It was in her years co-directing a student production group at Ripon and York University (now York St John University), that Tuesday got her initial taste for leading and problem-solving.

-There, her group performed theatre-in-education pieces to local schools, which included workshops for children between 14-16 on eating disorders.
+There, her group performed theatre-in-education pieces to local schools, which included workshops for children between 14 and 16, on eating disorders.
 Quickly it became less about the performing and more about the teaching, and the potential to positively impact the lives of young people.

 She went on to teach at a diverse range of schools at dramatically different points of the sector, including an all-girls school in New Zealand, and a Church of the Bretheren school in Liverpool.

 Tuesday believes being brought up by a grandmother who taught her to “launch herself out of her comfort zone at any given opportunity”, braced her for the intensity of practicing as a teacher.
 This resilience proved useful as her career developed, and in 2014, she entered her first headship at Ormiston Chadwick Academy just outside of Liverpool at the age of 36.

 Early into her headship, Tuesday completed Ambition Institute’s Future Leaders programme.
 She fondly recalls an introductory lecture, and the profound impact it had on her practice: